 The OnePlus 8 series finally cemented the OEM’s move into the true flagship realm.
 Both the OnePlus 8 and 8 Pro pack premium-grade hardware with next-to-no omissions to reach that pinnacle of performance.
 They even had some of the best displays we’d tested at the time, cameras that match up to the competition, and yes, even IP68 ratings.

 However, with all the improvements comes a justifiable increase in price.
-Touching almost $1,000, the OnePlus 8 series is a far cry from the flagship-killing, value-focused hardware OnePlus started off with.
-So, what are your options if you don’t want to empty out your wallet for a brand new, power-packed piece of kit?
+Touching almost $1,000, the OnePlus 8 series is a far cry from the flagship-killing, value-focused hardware OnePlus started with.
+So, what are your options if you don’t want to empty your wallet for a brand new, power-packed piece of kit?

 Here are all the best OnePlus 8 alternatives to satisfy your flagship-killer needs.

 Ironically, OnePlus recognizes that its phones are starting to get just a bit too expensive for many of its fans.
 In comes the OnePlus 9R.
 The phone keeps its eyes trained on performance with a Snapdragon 870 chipset, a healthy serving of RAM, and all the essentials you expect from a OnePlus phone, including 65W charging.

 The phone even includes a 120Hz display but makes concessions on the camera end by keeping the tried and tested 48MP primary.
 The ultra-wide camera also sticks to 16MP over the high-resolution modules in the higher-end phones in the OnePlus 9-series.
 The phone starts at Rs.
 39,999, which makes it one of the most affordable OnePlus flagships in recent years.

 2. Realme X50 Pro